MartinHepperle/muLISP/muLISP-90/README.md

 - HEX-EDIT.LSP is a demonstration Hex-Editor program - no very LISP specific application, but maybe useful for learning.
 - DIR.LSP is a simple MS-DOS directory list generator.
+- DIFF.LSP is a derivative calculator for algemaric expressions